-Russia says Taliban have accepted invitation to talks
+Russia says Taliban plan to attend Afghan talks in Moscow

-MOSCOW (AP) — Russia’s foreign minister says the Taliban have accepted an invitation to attend talks on Afghanistan in Moscow.
+MOSCOW (AP) — Russia said Tuesday that the Taliban have accepted an invitation for talks next month, in what promises to be one of the insurgent group’s biggest diplomatic forays since the 2001 U.S.-led invasion.

+The announcement of the planned talks comes as the Taliban have expanded their footprint across Afghanistan and launched an unrelenting wave of attacks, including a prolonged assault on Ghazni, a strategic city near Kabul, earlier this month.

-Sergey Lavrov said Tuesday that Russia has invited the Taliban to the Sept.
-4 talks and received a positive response, voicing hope for “productive” negotiations.
+Russian Foreign Minister Sergey Lavrov said Moscow invited the Taliban to the Sept.
+4 talks and was hoping for “productive” negotiations.
+“The first reaction was positive, they are planning to take part in the meeting,” he said.

-Lavrov reaffirmed that Russia’s contacts with the Taliban aim to ensure the safety of Russian citizens in Afghanistan and encourage the Taliban to abandon hostilities and engage in a dialogue with the government.

-Russia’s Foreign Ministry also strongly rejected the claim by Afghan Ambassador to Moscow, Abdul Qayyum Kochai, who said that Russia hopes to use the Taliban to combat the Islamic State group.
-It hailed the Afghan government’s offer of a holiday cease-fire, adding that the Taliban’s apparent rejection of it is regrettable.

 Most Read Nation & World Stories